 Why do a Kuranda Day Trip from Cairns in North Queensland

-For those without a vehicle and with limited time, the combined Kuranda Skyrail and Train tour offers a snippet of the tablelands by visiting the tourist village of Kuranda from Cairns.
+For those without a vehicle and with limited time, the combined Kuranda Skyrail and Train tour offers a spectacular snippet of the rainforest and views to and from Kuranda.
 In one direction the scenic train climbs the hills to the Tablelands and on the other your cablecar soars over the rainforest canopy stopping to explore the rainforest and view the Barron Falls.

-We deliberated over snorkelling and crocodile spotting which we have done before and zip lining, before finally deciding on a day trip from Cairns to Kuranda, on the Atherton Tableland, by train and return by Skyrail.
+This is why, despite having widely explored the tableland by car, we decided on a day trip from Cairns to Kuranda, on the Atherton Tableland, by train and return by Skyrail.

-It was 35 years since I had ridden the Kuranda train and Marty had never done so and neither had taken skyrail, so for us it was a no-brainer.
+It was 35 years since I had ridden the Kuranda train and Marty had never done so and neither of us had taken skyrail, so for us it was a no-brainer.
+We were so happy with our choice.
+Kids would love it too.

 Cairns Skyrail Cablecar